tvdboom/ATOM/README.md

    	+ **steps: int, optional (default=100)**
     	Number of thresholds (steps) to plot.<br><br>
 * **plot_probabilities(target=1, \*\*kwargs)**
-Plot the probability of every class in the target variable against the class selected by target_class.
+Plot the probability of every class in the target variable against the class selected by `target`.
 Only for classification tasks.
 	+ **target: int or string, optional (default=1)**
 	Target class to plot the probabilities against.
 Either the class' name or the index (0 corresponds to the first class, 1 to the second, etc...).<br><br>
 * **plot_permutation_importance(show=None, n_repeats=10, \*\*kwargs)**